 However, we’ll keep you updated with the construction as soon as we have more.

 Hollywood Studios Construction Updates:

-This is a big year for Hollywood Studios as it’s celebrating its 30th Anniversary of the park’s opening, and Disney has lots of projections currently going on.
+This is a big year for Hollywood Studios as it’s celebrating its 30th Anniversary of the park’s opening, and Disney has lots of projects currently going on.
 Things have been moving in a very different way from the “behind the scenes at the movies” philosophy when the park opened to an experience that puts you right “in” the movies.

 If you looked back on what Disney’s Hollywood Studios was only 4 years ago, you would be shocked to see what it’s become today.
 It’s now on the verge of opening the most anticipated theme park land in history, and that’s just one of the main additions coming to the park.

 Last year we got Toy Story Land, and of course this year everything starts with Star Wars: Galaxy’s Edge, and this giant 14-acre land is going to change the way guests visit theme parks.
 Construction on it is coming to a finish and it will be ready by August 29, 2019.

 Besides Galaxy’s Edge there are other construction projects around the Studios like the newly opened Lightning McQueen’s Racing Academy which is a revolutionary show/experience based on the Cars franchise, as well as Mickey and Minnie’s Runaway Railway, a new innovative dark ride based on Mickey and Minnie.
 This is taking the place of The Great Movie Ride inside the Chinese Theater.

 Plus Hollywood Studios is undergoing lots of transportation enhancements like the Disney Skyliner and upgrades to the Parking lot.
 Here are the updates currently going on…